Updated September 1, 2021

 “Processor” means the entity which processes personal data on behalf of the controller.

 III.
-Fivos Website
+Fivoshealth.com and M2S.com Website

 When you visit Fivos’ website and/or cloud-based applications (including Pathways™ Clinical Data Performance Platform, Workflow and this website), Fivos may send one or more cookies—a small text file containing a string of alphanumeric characters—to your browser or mobile device.
 Fivos may also sometimes collect analytics information from visits you make to our websites and/or cloud-based applications to measure traffic, usage, and to help us provide better services.
 This information is sent by your browser or mobile device, including the pages and/or applications you visit and other information that assists us in improving our products and/or services.
-Fivos may share this information with third party organizations that help us provide services to you, such as Google Analytics.
+Fivos may share this information with third party organizations that help us provide services to you.

 V. Data Collected